Mel Furniss Mel Furniss

 But what if…

 What if God isn’t scared of our honesty?
 What if being real about our hurt, fear, or anger actually invites His presence in more deeply?
 Because that’s intimacy, isn’t it?
 In marriage, I feel closest to Jasper when I cry to him about the messy stuff in my heart, and he just sees me, holds me, and says, “I get it.
 That sounds really hard.”
 That’s what our Savior loves to do for us!
-And because He is not limited like us humans—because He knows all and reigns above it all—He actually has the ability to shift our hearts gently towards hope, healing, and deeper dependence on Him.
+And because He is not limited like us humans—because He knows all and reigns above it all—He actually has the ability to gently shift our hearts toward hope, healing, and deeper dependence on Him.
 Not in an instant, magic wand kind of way.
 But in an Immanuel, God With Us, kind of way.

 A gal I follow online, Jess Connolly, shared the story this week of Mary Magdalene grieving Jesus’ death in John 20.
 Mary sees the empty tomb, and she’s shaken, thinking someone stole Jesus’ body.
 She’s weeping.
 She’s confused.
 And our Risen Christ walks up to her and says, “Woman, why are you crying?”
 That question has always seemed like a rebuke—like, “Mary, what are you doing?
 You shouldn’t be crying—you should be having faith that I rose from the dead, like I said I would.
 Remember, sis?”